Women left behind: Gender gap emerges in Africa's vaccines

 The health outreach workers who drove past Lama Mballow’s village with a megaphone handed out T-shirts emblazoned with the words: “I GOT MY COVID-19 VACCINE!”

 Lama Mballow and her sister-in-law, Fatoumata Mballow, never made the 3.4-mile trip (5.5 kilometers) to town for their vaccines, but the family kept the free shirt.
-Its lettering is now well-worn from washing, but the women’s resolve has not softened.
-They share much — meal preparation duties, child care, trips to the well with plastic jugs, and their outlook on the vaccine.
+Its lettering is now well-worn, but the women’s resolve has not softened.
+They share much — meal preparation duties, child care, and their outlook on the vaccine.

-“I definitely need a lot of children,” said Lama Mballow, 24, who has a 4-year-old son, another child on the way and no plans to get vaccinated after giving birth.
+“I definitely need a lot of children,” said Lama Mballow, 24, who has a 4-year-old son, another child on the way and no plans to get vaccinated.
 And Fatoumata Mballow, 29, struggling to get pregnant for a third time in a village where some women have as many as 10 children, quietly insists: “I don’t want to make it worse and destroy my womb.”

 Their fears are hardly exceptional, with rumors proliferating across Africa, where fewer than 4% of the population is immunized.
 Although data on gender breakdown of vaccine distribution are lacking globally, experts see a growing number of women in Africa’s poorest countries consistently missing out on vaccines.
 Officials who already bemoan the inequity of vaccine distribution between rich and poor nations now fear that the stark gender disparity means African women are the least vaccinated population in the world.

-The spread of vaccine misinformation is in large part to blame for the gender gap, officials say.
-Delays in getting vaccines to impoverished countries allowed misinformation to flourish, even in outlying villages where few people own smart phones.
-And with female literacy a challenge across Africa, women have long relied on word of mouth for information.
+Delays in getting vaccines to impoverished countries allowed misinformation to flourish and, with female literacy a challenge across Africa, women have long relied on word of mouth for information.

 Despite the rampant concerns about pregnancy and fertility, there is no evidence that vaccines affect a woman’s chances of getting pregnant.
 The U.S. Centers for Disease Control and Prevention tracked tens of thousands of immunized women and found no difference in their pregnancy outcomes.
-The CDC, World Health Organization, and other agencies recommend pregnant women get vaccinated because they’re at higher risk of severe disease and death.
+And the CDC, World Health Organization and other agencies recommend pregnant women get vaccinated due to a higher risk of severe disease and death.

 Officials also confronted a deep mistrust of government and a belief that Africans were getting shots no one else wanted.
 Rumors swirled that the vaccine was designed to control the continent’s birth rate.